Netflix’s ’Love Is Blind’ Is The Next Unconscionably Watchable Dating Show

 The show never makes this culling explicit, nor do they bother explaining the logistics of how any of the dates were requested, allotted, or scheduled.
 It’s all taken as a matter of course, as if someone took the trouble of pre-fast forwarding all the boring parts.
 The characters (contestants?) all have hilarious vague job chyrons, like “regional manager” and “content creator.”

 I guess we should talk about the characters.
-There’s Barnett, who goes only by his last name (according to the official show bios his first name is “Matt”) and describes himself as “a bit of a player.”
+There’s Barnett, who goes only by his last name (according to the official show bios his first name is “Matt”).
+He describes himself as “a bit of a player.”
 It seems like there are much better ways of sleeping with multiple women than going on a reality show, but hey.
 Barnett seduced three different female contestants, mostly by talking to them as if their engagement had already happened and they had to plan for their life together.
 That’s an old sales technique, talking to a lead as if the deal has already been made.

 There’s Cameron, a tall, handsome AI engineer who used to be a fireman for seven years (I would like more information on this) who talks in a flat monotone and seems more and more like a human chatbot as the show goes on.
 Cameron eventually gets with Lauren, a 32-year-old “content creator” who has never dated a white man before.

 There’s Amber, 26, a cocktail waitress/ex-military tank mechanic who says she has trouble getting guys to take her seriously because of her looks (generous) who occasionally slips into southern rapper affectations, gratingly.
 She nonetheless managed to win Barnett (oh sorry, yes we’re doing spoilers here) over both LC, who seemed to normal for the show, and Jessica, a 34-year-old with a baby voice who got engaged to Mark, 24, as a back-up plan, and then immediately friend-zoned him when he turned out to be shorter than she imagined.
+The characters never make you feel bad for wanting to watch them humiliate themselves, which is another reality TV staple.

-Finally (for our purposes anyway) there are Carlton, 34, a bisexual pastor’s son and Diamond Jack, 28, a contestant whose bio I initially misread as “professional basketball player” even though it was actually “professional basketball dancer.”
+Finally (for our purposes anyway) there are Carlton, 34, a bisexual pastor’s son and Diamond Jack, 28, a contestant whose bio I initially misread as “professional basketball player” only to find out that it was actually “professional basketball dancer.”
 Which raises a number of questions on its own.
 Must a dancer specialize in just one sport?
 Have there been crossover dancers, like Bo Jackson?
 Anyway, Carlton and Diamond get engaged, and Carlton immediately tells her she has a huge bombshell he needs to drop on her.
 She’s like, “Okay…” and then Carlton cries and throws his baseball cap.
-He reveals that he’s bisexual and she says “okay…” and then he’s like “Oh my God why are you making such a huge deal of this!” and they immediately have a blowout fight by the pool in Playa Del Carmen, which is an amazing place for a reality TV show fight.
+He reveals that he’s bisexual and she says “okay…” and then he’s like “Oh my God why are you making such a huge deal of this!” and they immediately have a blowout fight by the pool in Playa Del Carmen, which is an amazing place to have a blowout fight.
+He goes onto insult her hair, which is something you can’t come back from.

-It’s amazing.
+Love Is Blind is amazing.
 It’s awful.
 It’s probably faker and more manufactured than it seems.
 It is, quite overtly, trash.
-It makes the briefest pretense of subverting dating app norms or whatever before plunging headfirst into every silly reality show trope of love and strife.
+It makes the briefest feint at a theme, of subverting dating app norms or whatever before plunging headfirst into every silly reality show trope of love and strife.
+There’s the most ethereal wisp of a point in the idea that today’s dating apps are too shallow, before the show manages to make sight-unseen marriage seem somehow even more shallow, like two people deciding to spend a life together seemingly based solely on both being fans of the Chicago Cubs.
+Love Is Blind is like The Lobster come to life.

 I don’t want to get too “in today’s troubled times…” about a dumb dating show, but at a time when all our disagreements seem not only polarized and intellectualized but above all consequential, it’s especially escapist to watch dopey fame whores get into drag out verbal brawls over practically nothing.
 In an age of must-see TV! this is some TV that you absolutely do not need to see.

 Or maybe I’ve finally just become one with the monoculture.
-It feels… fine, mostly.
+It feels… fine, mostly?
 The next three-episode chunk of Love Is Blind hits Thursday, with a finale the following Thursday.

 Vince Mancini is on Twitter.
 You can access his archive of reviews here.